somedevfox/ModShot-Nova/README.md

 //TODO

-## FMOD
+# FMOD

 FMOD support is very... interesting.
 It involves a lot of licensing, legalese, etc.
 If you want to enable FMOD support, download FMOD and extract the zip into a folder named `fmod`.
 You will then need to pass `-Dfmod=true` as an option.

 ModShot should handle everything from there, it's up to you to follow the FMOD license.

+FMOD bindings also do not supply the `Audio` module.
+You may create wrapper functions for that if you wish.
+AL Effect bndings are not supplied as well for obvious reasons.

 # Options